SimplexCC/sell-docs/source/includes/reference/_send-crypto-notify-status.md

 ## Parameters ##

-> You notifying Simplex of an execution order status change:
+> Example: you notifying Simplex of an execution order status change:

 ```json
 {